semihyagcioglu/increment/what-i-learned-from-being-on-the-front-page.md

 **Bias**

 There is a bias here.
 I am telling this story based on my experience.
-This doesn't necessarily mean that I was on the front page since my writing was great.
+My being on the front page doesn't necessarily mean that I wrote a great post.
 This is just a postmortem.
 I am just telling this story because I wish I had known things before I made to the front page.
 I am sure that I lost several readers just because the reading experience sucked.
 I am sorry for that.

 **Conclusion**